A roadmap towards achieving demand-driven inventory replenishment planning

 Machine learning can group data about sales orders, seasonality peaks, and demand history into a comprehensive format.
 These comprehensive insights can then be employed to ensure accurate demand-driven replenishment planning.

-Gone are the days where sales patterns could be reviewed quarterly to anticipate demand for the coming quarter.
-With multiple players entering the same markets and e-commerce platforms providing purchase suggestions by the second, real-time forecasting has become crucial.
 Forecasting demand in real-time can lead to an updated and automated supply chain, eliminating bottlenecks and unnecessary delays or halts.

 Real-time forecasting directly feeds the demand generation in replenishment planning while also gathering input independently.